- The event is split across three rowing clubs. Each visiting institution will be allocated a host club and must boat from that club.

 There is no parking available on the TURC site.
 All cars on the south side of the river must either park at the NUBC if there is space, or along Newburn Bridge Road.
 Towing vehicles must drop off trailers at TURC and then leave the site and park as above.

-Car parking for Tyne ARC is available at a public car park further along Grange Rd across the road north of Newburn Activity Centre (10-minute walk to Tyne ARC).
+There is no parking at Tyne ARC except for trailer towing vehicles and officials’ cars.
+Car parking for competitors boating at Tyne ARC and for spectators is available at a public car park further along Grange Rd going west, just across the road from Newburn Activity Centre, about a 10-minute walk back to Tyne ARC.
 Competitors and spectators are advised that they should NOT park on Grange Road or the surrounding residential streets in Newburn.

 Presentation of medals will take place at the Newcastle University BC boathouse shortly after the end of racing on each day.
 Competitors and spectators are encouraged to stay for the presentations.

 Each host rowing club has male and female changing facilities and showers available for competitors.